yale-cpsc-213/marlins/README.md

     ];
     ```

     You can use the command `nano` to create and edit files.
-You may also use the cloud9 editor, or a local text editor you have installed, like [atom](https://atom.io/).
+You may also use the cloud9 editor, or a local text editor you have installed, like [atom](https://atom.io/) or [vscode](https://code.visualstudio.com/).

     For example `nano pos/verbs/my-new-file.js` will create the file `my-new-file.js` in the directory `pos/verbs`.

-8. Check your code works.
+9. Check your code works.

     Assuming you have [node installed](https://nodejs.org/en/), run the following: